Licensing Guides

 » Want to grow your HVAC business?
 Click here to get a demo.

-Licensing Requirements for HVAC Contractors and Technicians in Oregon
+Licensing Requirements for HVAC Contractors in Oregon

 The Oregon Building Codes Division Office (BCD) issues non-contracting specialty electrical licenses for Limited Energy Technicians, while the Oregon Construction Contractors Board (CCB) issues specialty contracting licenses for HVAC work.